wp-plugins/ewww-image-optimizer/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 1.4.4 =

+bugfix release for nextgen users only, everyone else can ignore this release

 = 1.4.0 =
 sorry about the accidental release of 1.3.9, use this one instead